juniormbe/cloudmc-standard-kb/en/stackpath-service/stackpath-connect-to-instance-via-ssh.md

 1. Navigate to the StackPath environment containing the desired workload.
 1. Click on the workload to see its details.
 The *Details* screen will appear.
-1. Click on the *Instances* item on the left.
-A list of the instances deployed in the workload will appear.
+1. Scroll down to find a list of the instances deployed in the workload.
 1. Identify the desired instance, and note its public IP address in the list.
-Clicking directly on the IP address will copy it to your clipboard.
+Clicking on the clipboard icon to the right of the IP address will copy it to your clipboard.
 ![Instance public IP](../../assets/sp-connect-instance-public-ip-en.png)
 1. You are now ready to connect to the instance.
 The procedure is different when using a standard Unix command line client (this includes macOS) versus a Windows SSH client.